victorpotasso/bootswatch-sass/README.md

 + Ported Bootswatch from LESS to SASS.
 + Task *watch-themes* added.
 + Using [preprocess](https://github.com/jsoverson/grunt-preprocess) to provide theme's index.html
++ Create *themes.json* to control witch themes will be compiled and also its title and description.

 Author
 ------